 How to avoid toxic clothing in your life

-- When you choose to wear organic fibers, your body can breathe and helping your body to regulate its temperature.
+- When you choose to wear organic fibers, your body can breathe and help your body to regulate its temperature.
 In addition to being better for the environment, organic fibers also allow farmers to work more comfortably in better working conditions.
 These fibers can decompose when thrown out.

 - Try to avoid any clothing that claims they are “flame-resistant.”